jakcron/nstool/SWITCH_KEYS.md

+# About
+Keyset files are ASCII text files containing one key per line, in the form "__key_name = HEXADECIMALKEY__".
+Case and whitespace do not matter, ';' character can be used to insert comments.

+# Loading keyset files automatically
+If a keyset file is located in ___$HOME/.switch/___ it will be loaded automatically.

+# General Keys (prod.keys and dev.keys)
+Some switch files formats feature encryption and or cryptographic signatures.
+In order to process these file formats, some keys are required.
+These keys can be supplied via a keyfile: ___prod.keys___ (or ___dev.keys___ for devkit variants).

+This keyset file can be provided via the command line (refer to usage for details).

-# Format
+## Format
-Programs in NXTools currently recognise the following keys (## represents a hexadecimal number between 00 and 1F):
+The following keys are recognised (## represents a hexadecimal number between 00 and 1F):

 ```
 ; Key Sources